School Field Trips

 - Seventh Grade Unit — How do we pass our traits on to our young?
 When sixth graders examine heredity, they'll be asking and answering that question.
 Aside from investigating the traits that the animals bear themselves, students will be asked to complete an inventory of their own traits, examining their genetic background as it relates to their parents.
 Reptiles are prime examples of inheritable traits, and this lesson really hits home with the visit to the zoo.

-- Custom Unit Plans — Don't see a lesson that really fits with what you want?
+- Custom Unit Plans— Don't see a lesson that really fits with what you want?
 Let me know what you're interested in, and we can come up with something that fits your needs.
-I'm a state certified teacher with lots of experience in disabilities and accommodations, and have an extensive background in lesson plan creation, from elementary to collegiate levels.

 For more information on our field trips, to receive a copy of our individual curricula for each grade level, or to schedule your field trip with us, you can call our Education and Outreach Coordinator at 734-332-1628 or email at firstname.lastname@example.org.